Top 10 David Bowie Album Covers

 David Bowie Album Covers Pin Ups

-The great album Pin Ups was released in 1973.
-The album cover has an interesting history.
+The excellent album Pin Ups was released in 1973.
+The album cover has a fascinating history.
 David Bowie is featured on the cover with 1960s pop culture icon and model Twiggy.
 The two were doing a shoot for Vogue Magazine.
 However, David Bowie was able to snag the photo to be used for his Pin Ups album of cover songs.
 Bowie had the power!

 # 4 – Low